 f970814: View of the almost-three-lane road which required

 an extensive amount of cutting and filling.
-The road sides have never been
+The road sides were never covered

-covered and stabilised, resulting in massive erosion and mud entering the
+and stabilised, resulting in massive erosion and mud entering the marine

 f970816: As the road sides remained barren while caving in,